-Under Section 38(7), the Arbitral Tribunal will fix the costs of arbitration unless the parties agreed otherwise.
-The arbitral tribunal shall specify the following related to costs in an arbitral award: (i) the party entitled to costs (ii) the party who shall pay the costs (iii) the amount of costs or method of determining that amount, and (iv) the manner in which the cost shall be paid.
+Under section 38(7) of the Act, unless the parties agree otherwise, the arbitration tribunal is required to fix the costs of arbitration.
+With regard to costs, the arbitral tribunal is required to specify the following in an arbitration award: (i) the party entitled to costs, (ii) the party who shall pay the costs, (iii) the amount of costs or method of determining that amount, and (iv) the manner in which the costs will be paid.

-Under the above provision, arbitration costs include reasonable costs relating to the fees and expenses of the arbitrators and witnesses; legal fees and expenses, any administration fees of the institution supervising the arbitration and any other expenses incurred in connection with the arbitral proceedings and the arbitral award.
+Under the above provision, "arbitration costs" includes reasonable costs relating to the fees and expenses of the arbitrators and witnesses, legal fees and expenses, any administration fees of the institution supervising the arbitration and any other expenses incurred in connection with the arbitral proceedings and the arbitral award.